-5 Things You Need for Your Vision Board!
+5 Things You Need to Know for Your Vision Board!

-Vision boarding is a fun, practical, and magical tool to help you set intentions and create a life guided by your sacred visions.
+A Vision board is a fun, practical, and magical tool to help you set intentions and create a life guided by your inspired and sacred vision for your life.
 A life that’s aligned with Spirit and your highest good.
-What better time to create a vision board than right before the New Year?
+What better time to get started and create a vision board than right before the New Year?

 A vision board is a visual aid that employs our imagination to help us create & manifest – like a blueprint for your soul’s longings.
 Creating a vision board inspires and motivates us to create a life that is based on our deepest dreams.
 The feelings and experiences we want to have, rather than just the physical things we want to acquire.